benhxy/goplayground/notebook.md

 * Named return values in a function are initialized with default value
 * To return a struct, return type is the pointer of the struct
 * To cast an element to a struct, do element.(*Struct)
+* When assining a nil struct to an interface, because interface is a wrapper of {type, value}, the interface will not be nil.
+* Nil slice (var s []int) is a slice with nil backing array.
+Empty slice (make([]int, 0)) is a slice pointing to an array with zero length.
+They are different.
+* Nil map, channel, function are just a nil pointer.